We may earn money or products from the companies mentioned in this post. Please see policies for more information.

 - Simmer stirring frequently for 10-15 minutes or until most of the cranberries have burst and mixture starts to thicken.

-- Mash jam with a potato masher for thicker consistency or blend well for a smooth consistency.
+- Mash jam with a potato masher for a thicker consistency or blend well for a smooth consistency.

 How to Make a Charcuterie Board